-By Kerry Cordy (Resources compiled by Kelby Pierce, Troop 4235)
+By Kerry Cordy (Third party resources compiled by Kelby Pierce, Troop 4235)

 _____ 2.* Practice sharing with your friends and learn to wait your turn.

 Level 1: Do four requirements including the two starred *

 _____ 1.* Do Preschool requirements 1 & 2.

 _____ 2.* Role play bullying scenarios and ways to deal with bullying.
 Make a list of adults you can go to if you are the victim of bullying.
 Examples might include parents, teachers, bus drivers, family members, or police.